 Decide Where To Place The Traps

-This is where your knowledge from steps 1 and 2 come into play.
+This is where your knowledge from steps 1 and 2 comes into play.

 Make a note of the best places to put your mouse traps, but don’t put them down just yet.